AutoReachX/MonoRepo/SOLID_KISS_IMPROVEMENT_PLAN.md

 ---

-*Phase 2 has significantly improved code organization, eliminated duplication, and established consistent patterns for validation and error handling across the entire application.*
+*Phase 3 has completed the SOLID and KISS transformation, eliminating all major code smells and establishing a robust, maintainable architecture that follows industry best practices.*